German student visa: What do I need to know?

 2. German student applicant visa: Intended for students who must undergo entrance exams or interviews as part of the admission process.
 This visa has a 3-month validity.
 Once you receive proof of acceptance, you must apply for a standard student visa.

-Checklist: German student visa requirements
+German student visa requirements: Documents

 To apply for the German student visa, you'll need the following documents: